Explore History in the Real World

 Is Booksnake available for Android devices?

 Not yet.
-We’re currently researching how to develop an Android version of Booksnake.
+We’re researching how to develop an Android version of Booksnake.
 Are you interested in collaborating?
 Let’s talk!

 Can I use Booksnake on my Mac or PC?